 On July 1 each year, your Vacation Club Account deposit is automatically transferred into your savings account.
 You can now enjoy your summer knowing your finances are covered!
 Please visit the following link: https://njfcu.org/teachers-perks/

 North Jersey Federal Credit Union

 The North Jersey Federal Credit Union serves the employees of Montclair State University.
-The Credit Union is located at 711 Union Boulevard, Totowa, and can be reached at 973-785-9200.
+The Credit Union has branches in Totowa and Little Falls, and can be reached at 973-785-9200.
 Employees may also access information about the Credit Union at their website at www.NJFCU.org.

 The NJ Federal Credit Union is a full service bank offering a variety of services including savings accounts, free checking, mortgages, car and personal loans, money market accounts, etc.

 To open an account, please contact the Credit Union directly.

 Employees are responsible for completing their time sheets every two weeks and giving them to their supervisors in a timely fashion.
 The supervisor then reviews the time sheet and indicates approval by his/her signature.
 Supervisors are responsible for keeping track of the employee’s vacation, holiday, and sick time and verifying the information reported on each employee’s time sheet.
 Hours worked are computed by adding all hours actually worked during the pay period plus any paid time off such as vacation or sick time.

 The supervisor then sends the employee’s time sheet to Payroll Services.
 Upon receipt of the time sheet, Payroll Services checks each one for arithmetic errors.
 All vacation, holiday, and sick time availability is also verified and a paycheck is processed.